Ivan Peklin

-Ivan Peklin (born 23 October 2001) is a Ukrainian racing driver currently competing for GT Sports Technology in Porsche Sprint Challenge Central Europe.
+Ivan Peklin (Іван Пеклін; born 23 October 2001) is a Ukrainian racing driver who last competed for GT Sports Technology in the Porsche Sprint Challenge Central Europe.

 Career

-Peklin started karting at the age of eleven.
-During his time in karting, Peklin won the Ukrainian Karting Championship twice, in the Bezkorobka Junior class in 2015 and in KZ2 two years later.
-Internationally, Peklin represented Ukraine in the 2016 Karting Academy Trophy and drove for Maranello Kart and Birel ART in the KZ2 class in his final year of karting in 2018.
+Peklin began karting at the age of eleven.
+He won the Ukrainian Karting Championship twice: in the Bezkorobka Junior class in 2015 and in KZ2 in 2017.
+Internationally, he represented Ukraine in the 2016 Karting Academy Trophy and competed for Maranello Kart and Birel ART in the KZ2 class during his final year of karting in 2018.

-After losing out on a fully-paid seat for the 2020 F4 British Championship to Marijn Kremers in the 2019 FEED Racing Program, Peklin made his single-seater debut with Xcel Motorsport in the Formula 4 UAE Championship trophy round in late 2019.
-Finishing seventh in the only race he contested, Peklin also raced in the final round of the Formula 4 South East Asia Championship at Sepang, in which he took a best result of sixth in race one.
+After losing a fully-paid seat for the 2020 F4 British Championship to Marijn Kremers in the 2019 FEED Racing Program, Peklin made his single-seater debut with Xcel Motorsport in the Formula 4 UAE Championship trophy round in late 2019.
+He finished seventh in the only race he contested, and also competed in the final round of the Formula 4 South East Asia Championship at Sepang, achieving a best result of sixth in race one.

-The following year, Peklin raced in the FFSA Academy-centrally run French F4 Championship for his first full season in single-seaters.
-In his first round in the series, Peklin finished third in race two at Nogaro to score his maiden podium in single-seaters.
-In the following round at Magny-Cours, Peklin became the first Ukrainian to win a single-seater race by taking his maiden series win in race two.
-However, even after inheriting the second pole position for the following round at Zandvoort, Peklin was not able to repeat his early-season form and took a best result of seventh in the final five rounds, as he ended the year 10th in points.
+In 2020, Peklin competed in the French F4 Championship run by the FFSA Academy for his first full season in single-seaters.
+He scored his maiden podium in race two at Nogaro.
+In the next round at Magny-Cours, he became the first Ukrainian to win a single-seater race by taking victory in race two.
+Peklin struggled to maintain this form in the remaining rounds, with a best finish of seventh and ended the season tenth in the standings.